CS5001-khoury/FlightCounter/instructions/README.md

 ```console
 $ python3 flight_counter.py -h
 ```
 (on windows, you can run `python flight_counter.py -h`).
+Note: this example assumes you are in the same directory (`src`) as your file.

-👉🏽 **TASK** - Run the program with the -h argument, and copy the output into your README.md file.
+:fire: **TASK** - Run the program with the -h argument, and copy the output into your Report.md file.
 In your own words, explain what it is showing you.

+> [!NOTE]
-Further details: `argparse` is a python library that allows you to easily create command line interfaces.
+> `argparse` is a python library that allows you to easily create command line interfaces.
 It is very useful for creating programs that can be run from the command line, and we wanted to provide an example of what it does in this assignment.
 You do not have to know in full detail how to use `argparse`, but if you dive more into python development beyond this course it is a valuable tool to know.

 ## Required Functions

-👉🏽 **TASK** - Implement the following functions in flight_counter.py.
+:fire: **TASK** - Implement the following functions in flight_counter.py.

 You will implement the following functions in flight_counter.py.
 * `load_airlines(filename)` - This function will load the airlines.dat file into a dictionary.
 The key will be the airline code, and the value will be the airline name.